Protected Intersection

 • May be used at signalized and stop-controlled intersections.

-• May include a bicycle signal.
+• May include bicycle signal faces.

 • Turning radii may be smaller.